Mini Mummy Pizzas

 FAQ

-- Can I cook these in an air fryer?
+- Can I bake these mini mummy pizzas in a toaster oven or air fryer?

 Serving Suggestions